dictybase-docker/dictymine-postgres/README.md

-# Postgresql(9.5) instance for chado database
+# Postgresql(9.5) instance for intermine database
-This is a source repository for [docker](http://docker.io) image primarily designed to run [chado](http://gmod.org/wiki/Chado) database instance in postgresql container.
+This is a source repository for [docker](http://docker.io) image primarily designed to run [intermine backend](http://intermine.org) database instance in postgresql container.
 It is based on the generic alpine postgresql(9.5) [image](https://hub.docker.com/_/postgres/).

-## Additional features/properties
-It is __important__ to remember that building or running the image will not instantiate a chado schema in the database.
-Rather, the schema has to be loaded after the container starts.

 ### Configuration files
 Adds bunch of fined grained database configurations that are available in